Grassmann number: General description and properties

 Grassmann numbers are individual elements or points of the exterior algebra generated by a set of n Grassmann variables or Grassmann directions or supercharges $\{\theta_i\}$, with n possibly being infinite.
 The usage of the term "Grassmann variables" is historic; they are not variables, per se; they are better understood as the basis elements of a unital algebra.
 The terminology comes from the fact that a primary use is to define integrals, and that the variable of integration is Grassmann-valued, and thus, by abuse of language, is called a Grassmann variable.
 Similarly, the notion of direction comes from the notion of superspace, where ordinary Euclidean space is extended with additional Grassmann-valued "directions".
 The appellation of charge comes from the notion of charges in physics, which correspond to the generators of physical symmetries (via Noether's theorem).
 The perceived symmetry is that multiplication by a single Grassmann variable swaps the $\mathbb{Z}_2$ grading between fermions and bosons; this is discussed in greater detail below.

 The Grassmann variables are the basis vectors of a vector space (of dimension n).
 They form an algebra over a field, with the field usually being taken to be the complex numbers, although one could contemplate other fields, such as the reals.
-The algebra is a unital algebra, and the generators are anti-commuting:
+The algebra is a unital algebra, and the generators and thus the algebra are anti-commuting: